 Automation of Service Delivery functions, automation of workload provisioning, Cloud Management Platforms that include automation, and Security Orchestration – Automation – Response (SOAR) are great force multipliers that eliminate workload while delivering better results.
 Robotic Process Automation (RPA) is also a way to potentially reduce workload and deliver consistent process execution.

 The first approach in this area is to be sure that you are right-sizing your SLA.
 Over time assets that are on 7x24x365- 4-hour response get to a point in their lifecycle where a less stringent SLA is required.
 In other cases, you can look at the criticality of each and every asset and align the maintenance agreement with the criticality of the resource (perhaps using their RTO and RPO as guidance).
 The second approach is to look at the cost savings in moving to Third Party Maintenance support.
 This may not be right for every asset, but it could be a great approach for a subset and deliver significant savings.

 - Optimize Service Delivery Model

 Much like the automation step, applying lean principles to your Service Delivery Model can result in financial savings.
 Approaches include building self-service capabilities into your Service Catalog, shrinking Service Desk coverage hours and/or staffing, or even outsourcing portions of your Service Desk and Service Delivery models.

 This is a good place to start and of course, not the only places to optimize operational costs.
-Make sure to check back for additional blogs that will focus on other ways to optimize your IT.
+The next blog of this three-part series, which can be viewed here, has four additional ways to optimize operational costs.
 We're here to help, so click here if you would like more information on how Solutions II is helping clients with the Adaptable Data Center® or just need to ask a question about getting to the "new normal."